shaack/cm-web-modules/README.md

 svjs are ES6 (ECMAScript 6) JavaScript modules, used for coding in [chessmail.de](http://www.chessmail.de).

-Main purpose of the svjs modules is, to prevent huge libraries, and to provide needed funcionality with the smallest and cleanest amount code.
-All modules are used for coding a chess community with thousands of members and are therefore proved for working.
+The main purpose of the svjs modules is, to prevent huge libraries, and to provide needed functionality with the smallest and cleanest amount code possible.
+All modules are used for coding a chess community with thousands of members and therefore are proved for working.

 The svjs modules are: